xorbitsai/inference/README.md

 - For cluster deployment, the endpoint will be `http://${supervisor_host}:9997`, where `${supervisor_host}` is the hostname or IP address of the server where the supervisor is running.

-You can also view a web UI using the Xinference endpoint where you can chat with all the builtin models.
+You can also view a web UI using the Xinference endpoint to chat with all the builtin models.
 You can even **chat with two cutting-edge AI models side-by-side to compare their performance**!